On tour with Richard Barrow

 Richard Barrow and YouTube video creator Elah Palui

 On tour, Richard is generous in sharing his knowledge and know-how with others present.
-We are also traveling with two professional photographers, a YouTube star, and a film crew!
+We are also travelling with two professional photographers, a YouTube star, and a film crew!
 At dinner, he teaches me editing skills for his 360° video.

 Richard with the Insta360X in action